-Conditions have been included herein to establish timing for the submission of recreational facilities agreements and associated bonding for the private recreational facilities.
+Conditions have been included in the Recommendation section to establish timing for the submission of recreational facilities agreements and associated bonding for the public trail construction and private recreational facilities.

 39. Notwithstanding any condition related to the ultimate connection of the proposed alternate Master Plan trail to the southern property line, the applicant will not be required to bond, permit, or actually construct the ultimate connection to the southern property line along Street W until Street W and Prince George's Boulevard are graded and actually connected.
 If private Street W is not ultimately constructed, an easement for the master plan trail connection to the southern property line of the site shall still be provided in accordance with Condition 14.